NYULibraries/at-do-cleanup/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tvf.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/at-do-cleanup.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).